miykael/nipype_course/README.md

 # Docker Image for a Nipype Course

 This Docker image provides a Linux environment with functioning Python, Nipype, FSL, AFNI, ANTs and SPM12 software package, some example data and tutorial notebooks to learn Nipype.
 The Dockerfile that creates this tutorial environment can be found here: [github.com/miykael/nipype_course](https://github.com/miykael/nipype_course).
+It's **important** to mention, that you don't need docker to run Nipype on your system.
+We only use it for the purpose of this tutorial to make sure that all user have the exact same environment.

 # The Notebooks